melissakendall/melissakendall.github.io/about.md

 permalink: /About
 ---

-Melissa lives in Regina, Saskatchewan; the capital city that feels like a small town.
-A passionate public speaker, board game enthusiast and lover of all things Halloween, she spends her free time writing and spoiling her two cats.
+Melissa is four raccoons in a 19th century tea gown furiously arguing over who gets to write the next book.
+She lives in the windswept Canadian prairies and quiets the chaos by flipping back and forth between episodes of Bridgerton and Supernatural.
+When she is not sobbing over fictional characters, she can be found begging her ancient sewing machine to get through one more project.

 ---